|East Kyoto Highlight Tour (1day) Tea, Sake, Zen by train

 One-day tour through East- Kyoto to Uji and Fushimi: Tea, Sake, Zen

 This tour is not very demanding.
 The terrain is mostly flat.
-Entrance fees to Byodo-in, Manpuku-ji and the Gekkeikan Sake Museum are included.
+Entrance fees the train ticket and entrace fees to Manpuku-ji and the Gekkeikan Sake Museum are included.